Car Care And Safety Tips

 - Unload unnecessary cargo.
 Extra weight effects fuel mileage.

 - Always drive in the highest gear possible.

 - Try to keep your speed constant by using cruise control when on long stretches of road.

-Always check your owner's manual for specific recommendations or ask your service adviser for your vehicle.
+Always check your owner's manual for specific recommendations or ask your service adviser for specific details about your vehicle.
 Honest-1 can provide you with a printout of your manufacturer's recommended maintenance interval for your vehicle as well as perform all inspections and services.

 Extending The Life Of Your Car

 - The best thing that you can do to extend the life of your car and potentially save yourself a bundle of money is to have your car serviced on a routine basis.
 All car manufacturers have a schedule of recommended service for each vehicle they sell.
 Follow this schedule.
 Be sure to follow your schedule for fluid flushes.